 - Improve overall literacy & numeracy levels

 Among the specific areas Lear wanted to address was an enhanced workforce understanding around the launch of new models and products.
-As Adam Ford, Continuous Improvement Manager at Lear stated:
+As Jack Boatman, Continuous Improvement Manager at Lear puts is:

 The programme has been running for more than two years and has so far provided Level 2 BIT and Functional skills training for over 340 learners across three Lear sites.
 More recently we have also commenced a Level 3 Team Leadership programme at the Coventry site.

 Already the programme put in place has seen Lear enjoy some dramatic results and measurable benefits as a direct result of the training: